Saabbir/saabbir.github.io/content/articles/javascript-strings.md

 ---
 title: JavaScript Strings
 description: Learn about JavaScript string primitive datatype.
-img: js-strings.jpg
+featuredImg: js-strings.jpg
-imgAlt: JavaScript Strings
+tags:
+  - javascript
 ---

 ### What is the difference between string literals and string objects in JavaScript?